-Wyoming governor considers suing Washington state over refusing planned coal-export terminal
+Wyoming governor considers suing Washington over terminal

 Some Wyoming lawmakers say Washington’s legal decision discriminates against interstate commerce.

-Gordon vetoed a bill put forth earlier this year by lawmakers that would have given the Legislature standing to sue Washington, saying he preferred there be a single voice representing the state on the issue.
+Gordon vetoed a bill put forth earlier this year by lawmakers that would have given the Legislature standing to sue Washington, saying he preferred the state to have a single voice representing the state on the issue.

 Republican Rep. Chuck Gray, who sponsored the bill, says a state-to-state lawsuit would be more effective than one from a private attorney hired by the state.